Ofplarsen/IDATT2104---Project---Onion-router/README.md

 The encryption/decryption is not reliable, so be prepared to run the program a couple of times to ensure that you get the functionality described.

-When testing this branch please visit http://localhost:777/www.softwareqatest.com/.
+When testing this branch please visit http://localhost:777/www.softwareqatest.com.
 This site should show the user how the encryption/decryption works when reading the console.
+Do not include '/' at the end

 <h2>Functionality:</h2>
 <h3>Master Branch</h3>